IDS monitors, IPS blocks

 def check_modbus(pkt): if not (pkt.haslayer(TCP) and pkt.haslayer(Raw) and pkt[TCP].dport == 502): return payload = bytes(pkt[Raw].load) if len(payload) < 8: return # Modbus TCP: 7-byte header (TID, PID, Len, UID) then function code fc = payload[7] src = pkt[IP].src if fc in WRITE_FCS and src not in ALLOWED_WRITERS: print(f"ALERT: {src} sent {WRITE_FCS[fc]} (FC {fc}) to {pkt[IP].dst}")

-sniff(iface="eth0", filter="tcp port 502", prn=check_modbus, store=False)Any write command from an IP not in the allowed list triggers an alert.
-This catches both compromised devices and misconfigured systems attempting unauthorized writes.
+sniff(iface="eth0", filter="tcp port 502", prn=check_modbus, store=False)Any write command from an IP outside the allowed list triggers an alert.
+The script catches both compromised devices and misconfigured systems attempting unauthorized writes.

 IDS monitors, IPS blocks

 IDS sits out-of-band and alerts.
 IPS sits inline and actively drops suspicious traffic.
-In OT, configure IPS to fail open.
+In OT, configure the IPS to pass traffic when inoperable.

 Anomaly detection works well in OT